top of page

 Yes.
 STAT is the original, and by far and away the largest and most important AT teachers' organisation in the UK.
 It is the parent body of the great majority of organisations that represent AT teachers around the world, and nearly all such bodies are affiliated with, and base their rules and regulations on, those of STAT.
 STAT has rigorous standards for the approval and regulation of training courses and for the qualification of teachers.

-There is more information in various places on this page and there is a list of some of the many advantages of joining a STAT-approved training course on the STAT website here.
+There is more information in various places on the teacher training page and there is a list of some of the many advantages of joining a STAT-approved training course on the STAT website here.

 Does MATTS have a particular approach to, or style of training?